 New to plant-based eating?
 Here are some resources to help make the transition easier for you.
+You can start by adding our Facebook support group.

 - When starting a plant-based journey, it’s best to begin with your doctor.
 If you’re searching for a new one, this is a great site to help you find a plant-based practitioner.